 If you choose to stop making loan payments, your credit will not be hurt.

 If you choose to keep making loan payments, you need to contact your loan servicer to re-enroll in autopay or manually schedule payments online.

 Make sure your loan servicer has your up-to-date address, email address, and phone number on file so you receive timely information about your loan.
 You will receive a billing statement or other notice at least 21 days before a payment is due once the suspension ends.

 - Autopay is suspended during administrative forbearance.
 You can contact your loan servicer to opt out of administrative forbearance and re-enroll.

-- You can get a refund for any autopayment between March 13 and September 30.
+- You can get a refund for any autopayment between March 13, 2020 and August 31, 2022.
 Contact your loan servicer for help with refunds.

 Federal Student Loan Holders Enrolled in Public Service Loan Forgiveness (PSLF) or Income-Driven Repayment (IDR) Programs

 - Suspended payments (March 13, 2020 - August 31, 2022) count toward your total number of "qualifying payments” in PSLF and IDR.